psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 Where did you live in February last?— At Portsmouth and Gosport.
 I have a brother there.

-Look at the prisoner: are you aoquainted with him?— I know the prisoner.
+Look at the prisoner: are you acquainted with him?— I know the prisoner.

 Did you see him any time last February?— Yes, at Gosport.
 I am rather thick of hearing;: I will rehearse the whole story if you please; afterwards, if you ask me any questions, I will endeavour to answer them to the best of my knowledge.
 I was acquainted with one captain Bowles; he told me he was employed by Mr. Tyrie to go to Ostend.